 The elements of a third-party claim that a plaintiff must prove include:

 Duty of care: Plaintiffs must be able to show that a "duty of care" existed between the plaintiff and the defendant.
 For example, drivers have a responsibility to operate their vehicle with care.
 Driving under the influence of alcohol or drugs and driving while distracted are examples of how motorists breach their duty of care to others on the road.
 Similarly, a product manufacturer owes a duty of care to their consumer or users of their products.
-A property owner has the responsibility to maintain safe conditions on his or her property.
+A property owner has the responsibility to maintain safe conditions on his or her property due to premises liability laws.

 Breach of duty: Plaintiffs in work injury or personal injury cases must also be able to demonstrate that the duty of care owed to them was breached or violated by the defendant.
 For example, when the work-related injury is directly caused by dangerous conditions on the property, which should have been repaired, then the property owner can be held liable for the victim's losses.